ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-setup-units-of-measure.md

 - Assign a base unit of measure on the item's item card to define how it is stored in inventory and to serve as the conversion basis for alternate units of measure.
 - Assign alternate units of measure to purchase, production, or sales documents to specify how many units of the base unit of measure you handle at a time in those processes.
 For example, you may buy the item on pallets and only use single pieces in your production.

 If an item is stocked in one unit of measure but produced in another, a production order is created that uses a manufacturing batch unit of measure to calculate the correct quantity of the components during the **Refresh Production Order** batch job.
-An example of a manufacturing batch unit of measure calculation is when a manufactured item is stocked in pieces but produced in tons.
+Příkladem výpočtu měrné jednotky výrobní dávky je, když je vyrobeno zboží skladované v kusech, ale vyrobené v tunách.
 For more information, see [Work with Manufacturing Batch Units of Measure](production-how-to-use-the-manufacturing-batch-unit-of-measure.md).

 ## To set up units of measure